Welcome to MSVU!

 • We offer a variety of online courses every semester.
 Typically, online courses are identified by their section numbers (ex.
 18, 19, 20, etc.).
 Online courses may be offered in a variety of ways.
 Visit our online learning department to learn more about the different course delivery modes.

-• See the videos below on how to use the Mount App and myMount to register for your courses.
+• See the video below on how to use myMount to register for your courses.

 myMount Registration